rwalters/prime_patterns/chain_of_responsibility.md

 ## A Simple Example

-I used a very simple [kata](http://www.codewars.com/) to explain the strategy pattern, and I'll use that same prime kata to illustrate an implementation of the Chain of Responsibility Pattern.
-The [naive solution](https://github.com/rwalters/prime_patterns/blob/master/lib/prime_naive.rb) I created determines whether a number is prime using a series of rules testing if a given number is _not_ prime.
+We'll be using the same [simple kata](http://www.codewars.com/) in our exploration of the Chain of Responsibility Pattern that we used to explore the Strategy Pattern.
+The [naive solution](https://github.com/rwalters/prime_patterns/blob/master/lib/prime_naive.rb) simply determines whether a number is prime by using a series of rules testing whether a given number is _not_ prime:

 ```ruby
   def is_prime?(input)